brcak-zmaj/Ultimate_Backup_Script/README.md

 # Ultimate_Backup_Script
-Script is designed to backup large directories and split into 15GB chunks.
 This was a project to backup files into multiple 16GB SD cards or a tape drive server with small tapes
+- Script is designed to backup large directories and split into 15GB chunks.
+- This script will also generate a script that you can run to unecrypt your files